dkumar0501/AlgorathmicTradingSimulator/README.md

 - **Frameworks**: Core, Async, Dune
 - **Version Control**: Git, GitHub

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request.

-## License
+## Note
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+The project is currently in the development phase, and there are some deployment issues that are being worked on.